FREE Quality, Health and Safety, and HR Business Software Click <HERE> to Learn More and Download

 The Manager, and or supervisor should ensure the following:-

-that all staff are made aware of the requirement to report accidents and near misses, including acts of violence and aggression.
+1.that all staff are made aware of the requirement to report accidents and near misses, including acts of violence and aggression.

-1.that all incidents are investigated to prevent a re-occurrence.
+2.that all incidents are investigated to prevent a re-occurrence.

-2.that incidents are reported as required, and that serious incidents have been investigated and the appropriate action has been taken to prevent its re-occurrence.
+3.that incidents are reported as required, and that serious incidents have been investigated and the appropriate action has been taken to prevent its re-occurrence.

-3.that all incidents are recorded and where necessary reported to the Health and Safety Executive.
+4.that all incidents are recorded and where necessary reported to the Health and Safety Executive.

 Introduction to incident reporting and investigation

-Organisations need to be committed to ensuring that all Accidents at Work, incidents and near misses are identified, and that appropriate action is taken to prevent a re-occurrence.
+Organizations need to be committed to ensuring that all Accidents at Work, incidents and near misses are identified, and that appropriate action is taken to prevent a re-occurrence.
 A near-miss, can be defined as: An incident that has occurred, which, whilst not causing harm on this occasion, is felt to have a definite potential for causing harm in the event of a re-occurrence.
 For example, an employee narrowly avoids injury using a faulty piece of work equipment.

 With effective health and safety management systems, incidents should be minimised.
 However, should an incident occur, resulting in ill health, injury or property damage, it should be reported and investigated to prevent a re-occurrence.
 It is also important that incidents such as near misses, which have the potential to cause accidents, are also reported and investigated.